 The home run for both of us was the Five-Spice mocktail from the Central region, inspired by Bangkok’s Chinatown.
 Served in a small teapot, it is a master blend of Earl Grey tea, apple juice, tamarind paste and five-spice syrup, which we remembered from our cocktail back in Singapore.
 The familiar taste of the tea was present at the back, but the intensity of flavors surprised at every sip.
 Absolutely delicious!

 We have a hunch that The Bamboo Bar is the best jazz bar in Bangkok.
-Jazz music with dimmed ambiance and extremely nice service are only a tip of the iceberg.
+Jazz music with dimmed ambiance and extremely nice service are only the tip of the iceberg.
 Here we got to travel around the country without leaving our seats.
 It was a liquid journey for sure, and there was no need for getting tipsy to embrace the sensations of each region.
 Mocktails are treated seriously and so are the cocktails.
-Besides the drinks, we also loved the tribute to nature in form of beautiful paper straws and all-natural ingredients.
+Besides the drinks, we also loved the tribute to nature in the form of beautiful paper straws and all-natural ingredients.

 We must also compliment The Bamboo Bar for their dress code.
 It truly is nice to see well-dressed guests in a great bar like this.
 It’s responsible drinking at the highest level: to put it differently, alcohol is only optional, but pleasure is guaranteed.
 As shown above Mandarin Oriental Bangkok high tea can be completed with one cocktail in this outstanding bar.
 If you are a jazz bar lover, we reviewed another great bar here in Bangkok – The Woodshed Bar.

 The Bamboo Bar Review Card